Jane C. Hilton

-Dr. Jane Hilton is an associate professor of Speech Language Pathology and the director of clinical services in the UVA Speech-Language-Hearing Center in a General Faculty line.
-Her research examines the efficacy and effectiveness of early intervention programs for young children diagnosed with an autism spectrum disorder.
-Dr. Hilton's primary development project is establishing a multidisciplinary treatment center for autistic children and their families in conjunction with the Kluge Children's Hospital.
+Jane Hilton's research examines the efficacy and effectiveness of early intervention programs for young children diagnosed with an autism spectrum disorder.
+Hilton's primary development project is establishing a multidisciplinary treatment center for autistic children and their families in conjunction with the Kluge Children's Hospital.

-Dr. Hilton has served as President of the Speech-Language-Hearing Association of Virginia and has been an active participant in the annual convention Planning Committee.
+Hilton has served as president of the Speech-Language-Hearing Association of Virginia and has been an active participant in the annual convention planning committee.
 She has also formerly served on the Board of Directors of the Communication Disorders Foundation of Virginia.